What Is Macular Degeneration Of The Eye?

 What is Macular Degeneration of the Eye?

-Macular degeneration is an eye disease that has the potential to greatly affect your central vision.
+Macular degeneration of the eye is an eye disease that has the potential to greatly affect your central vision.
 But to really understand what macular degeneration is, it’s important to first understand what your macula itself is.

 One Small Player, Huge Team Effects